lhupfeldt/jenkinsflow/INSTALL.md

    pip install jenkinsapi enum34
    optional: pip install tenjin (if you want to use the template based job loader)

+2. To use the experimental visualisation feature:
+   pip install bottle

-2. Make jenkinsflow files (flow.py and possibly unbuffered.py) available on to your jenkins/hudson installation.
+3. Make jenkinsflow files (flow.py and possibly unbuffered.py) available to your jenkins/hudson installation.

-3. To use the warn_only (experimental) feature, jenkins url must be set in Jenkins configuration.
+4. To use the warn_only (experimental) feature, jenkins url must be set in Jenkins configuration.

-4. Read the file demo/demo_security.py for notes about security, if you have enabled security on your Jenkins
+5. Read the file demo/demo_security.py for notes about security, if you have enabled security on your Jenkins

-5. All set!
+6. All set!
 You can now create jobs that have a shell execution step, which will a use this library to control the running of other jobs.
    See the demo directory for example flows.
 The demo jobs can be loaded by running tests, see below.